gitjuli94/SuspiciousChat/README.md

 ## FLAW 3: A05:2021 - Security Misconfiguration

 ### Problem
 The application includes hardcoded credentials, such as the admin account with the username admin and an easily guessable password admin.
 These credentials are exposed in the source code, making them publicly accessible.
+This makes it easy for attackers to gain access to the admin account and exploit its elevated privileges.
+Hardcoding sensitive information in the source code not only compromises security but also makes it difficult to change credentials later without modifying and redeploying the application.

 Problems shown on these lines of code: https://github.com/gitjuli94/SuspiciousChat/blob/main/src/pages/views.py#17